mopidy/mopidy/docs/debian.rst

   You should instead run::

       sudo mopidyctl local scan

-  Previously, you used ``sudo service mopidy run <subcommand>`` instead of ``mopidyctl``.
-This was deprecated in Debian package version 0.19.4-3 in favor of ``mopidyctl``, which also work for systems using systemd instead of sysvinit and traditional init scripts.

 - Mopidy is started, stopped, and restarted just like any other system service::